Apple, China met to discuss Beijing's crackdown on western apps- WSJ

-Chinese officials told Apple that it must strictly implement rules banning unregistered foreign apps, the report said citing people familiar with the matter.
+The officials told Apple that it must strictly implement the rules which ban unregistered foreign apps, the report said, citing people familiar with the matter.

 ((Jose.Joseph@thomsonreuters.com;))